-Managed Services Agreement (MSA)
+Managed Services Contract (MSC)

-Also known as a Managed Services Contract
+Also known as a Managed Services Agreement

 If you’re providing support and/or managing systems, you’ll need to ensure that your template is tailored to your needs.
 Support terms are different from build terms, so you’ll need a specialised approach – we can help you with that.

-What is a Managed Services Agreement (MSA)?
+What is a Managed Services Contract (MSC)?

 It’s ideal for medium-sized deals, where your customer may already have some in-house capability or the service is not business critical.

 Frequently Asked Questions